THE BOOK OF SECOND PETER

 It sounds to me as though the entire physical universe will return to the Divine energy that formed it, so that people are left standing before God with no material support.

 But in keeping with his promise we are looking forward to a new heaven and a new earth, the home of righteousness.
 (II Peter 3:13)

-When the Bible speaks of the moon being turned to blood, I wonder if the nations of the earth are going to fight over who owns specific parts of the moon.
+When the Bible speaks of the moon being turned to blood, I can imagine the nations of the earth fighting over who owns specific parts of the moon.